PorterGeo New Search GoBack Geology References

 Overall, the ore produces a low contaminant, high iron content (>67% Fe) magnetite concentrate at grind sizes of 45µm.
 Both magnetite (16%) and hematite (4%) are to be recovered.
 An overall strip ratio of 0.79:1 is anticipated (Royal Resources ASX Release, January, 2013).

-The deposit is close to both the existing heavy-duty Broken Hill-Port Pirie railway line and trunk electricity transmission lines, and to a number of regional centres of population, while being in semi-arid grazing land.
+The deposit is 45 and 120 km from the existing heavy-duty, open user Broken Hill-Port Pirie railway line and trunk electricity transmission lines respectively, and to a number of regional centres of population, while being in semi-arid grazing land.

 This description is a summary from published sources, the chief of which are listed below.